javascript-sintaxis-basica

 • Logical and arithmetic operators: new, delete, typeof, instanceof

-These words are used by the language for specific functions, and using them as names will cause errors.
+These words are used by the language for specific functions and their use as names will cause errors.